bahaidev/textbrowser/README.md

     1. Optional links to go to previous/next results if only loading a subset of available content (allow customization of size of chunking in preferences as well as on the fly)
-    1. Support optional tfoot to repeat header info on bottom?
-    1. Add link style (browse.php and browse9.php) as option
-        to advanced formatting (or page-wide CSS?)
     1. Add to preferences system for saved/favorite, recent searches/browses, etc.
-    1. Support metadata to combine fields during browsing
     1. Figure out how to get rowspans (or even colspans) for additional columns (e.g., a field spanning by whole pages of a book and another field spanning only by paragraphs) - use some kind of counter and